mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 from sklearn.cross_validation import train_test_split
 from sklearn.metrics import accuracy_score, precision_score, f1_score, roc_auc_score

+random_state = 1234 # need to set this so that results are reproducible

 # we don't need the PassengerIds anymore and we don't want them to influence the
 # classifier, we will need the PassengerIds for the training set later on when
 # we write the output file with all the the predictions